Age Range Of Toddlers | Growth, Milestones, Care

 Safety Considerations for Toddlers Aged 1 To 3 Years

-As toddlers gain mobility and curiosity within this age range of toddlers comes increased risk exposure around the home environment:
+As toddlers gain mobility and curiosity within this age range of toddlers, there is increased risk exposure around the home environment.
+Their ability to climb, reach, open, and imitate adults often grows faster than their judgment.

 Key safety tips include: